aaikedw/fada-import-specs/FADA-database-changes.md

 - publisherlocation
 - sereditor
 - sertitle
-The easiest solution for transferring this info to the greference table is to concatenate this info into the source field, while establishing/maintaining the link to the species through the species_references table.
+The easiest solution for transferring this info to the greference table is to concatenate this info into the source field, and link it to the group using the file name which has been stored.

 ### 3.7 New species_profile table
 The environment flags (2.3) will be stored in a dedicated table and are linked to the species table using the species_id.